BaudouinBelpaire/MSc_Project/YOLOv8/README.md

 Train the model using the 'train.py' script with the original weights 'yolov8n.pt'.

 The 'dataset.yaml' file is used to define the location of the training images.

+## Detection:

+Run the 'detect.py' script for object detection on an image.

+Run the 'yolo_inference.py' script for object detection on an video feed.